 1. Should You Sauté?

 Sauté is just another word for frying.
 Whether you choose to sauté any of your ingredients prior to making a soup out of them is a matter of personal taste.

-When you lightly cook some of the ingredients you will be releasing some of the flavour and intensifying some of the taste.
+When you lightly cook some of the ingredients you will be releasing some of the flavours and intensifying some of the taste.
 This is especially true when including ingredients such as onions, garlic and spices.

-However, if your soup maker doesn’t have a built in sauté feature you may not have the time or inclination to use a separate pan to take this step.
+However, if your soup maker doesn’t have a built-in sauté feature you may not have the time or inclination to use a separate pan to take this step.
 It really is down to personal taste and not sautéing ingredients is not a problem – you’ll still get a great tasting soup!